jpgsantos/Subcellular_workflow/Docs/index.rst

 .. toctree::
    :maxdepth: 2

-   SBtab_vfgen_convertion_tool
+   Conversion_tools

 .. toctree::
    :maxdepth: 2

-   SBML_fix
+   Model

 References
 ----------

 (1) Nair, A.G., Bhalla, U.S., Kotaleski J.H.
 (2016).
 Role of DARPP-32 and ARPP-21 in the emergence of temporal constraints on striatal Calcium and Dopamine integration.
 PLoS Computational Biology, 1;12(9):e1005080.